Winners, Losers, Friends, and Enemies on the New Terrain of Veterans Affairs

 2:00 pm to 4:00 pm: Steve Early and Suzanne Gordon will speak about Our Veterans—and why peace and justice activists should be concerned about veterans issues.
 San Jose Peace & Justice Center, 48 South 7th Street, San Jose, CA, 95112.
 For more information, call 408-297-2299.

-Date & Time TBA.
+6:30 pm to 8:30 pm.
 Steve Early and Suzanne Gordon will participate in an evening forum with progressive veterans groups like VFP and Common Defense, VA union members and patients, veterans in postal unions facing similar privatization threats, along with Portland activists working on healthcare reform, peace and social justice issues.
 First Unitarian Church, 1211 SW Main Street, Portland, OR, 97205.
-Details when available can be found at: https://www.firstunitarianportland.org/blog/events-calendar/
+Details: firstunitarianportland.org